zcash/zips/drafts/str4d-stratum/draft1.rst

     {"id": 1, "method": "mining.subscribe", "params": ["CONNECT_HOST", CONNECT_PORT, "MINER_USER_AGENT", "SESSION_ID"]}\n

 ``CONNECT_HOST`` (str)
-  The host string used by the miner.
+  The host that the miner is connecting to (from the server URL).

   Example: ``pool.example.com``

 ``CONNECT_PORT`` (int)
-  The port used by the miner.
+  The port that the miner is connecting to (from the server URL).

   Example: ``3337``